king-koda/full-stack-js-example-18072024/README.md

 - that new data is to be seeded to the application on every initial launch
 - that the user would like to also create posts alongside the already generated data
 - that new posts created would appear at the start of the list of posts naturally
+- that the ordering of posts is purely on the client side (TBD)

 # Design Decisions